OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-14.md

 > Those who dwell in his shade
 > Will once more cultivate grain,
 > And they will flourish like the vine.
-> His renown will be like the wine of Lebanon.
+> His fame will be like the wine of Lebanon.

 ## Hosea 14:8